Q6 Spin Out

 2.1.
 In the spreadsheet, put your cursor in the Total row under the Purple column (cell B7 in the example shown).

 2.2.
 Type this formula into the cell to have it add up the numbers in cells in that column that are in B4 + B5 + B6.

-To do this you would first enter "=SUM" (without the quotation marks, -- this tells the spreadsheet that you want to see the results of the formula that will follow).
-Following "=SUM" you should enter "(B4:B6)", again, minus the quotation marks.
+To do this you would first enter =SUM (This tells the spreadsheet that you want to see the results of the formula that will follow).
+Following =SUM you should enter (B4:B6).
 This is the formula that tells the spreadsheet to add the numbers in the cells from B4 through B6.